 It causes untold physical and emotional trauma while enforcing the inherent gender inequality found in cultures that practice FGM.

 FGM: a huge and sometimes hidden problem

-In countries that openly practise FGM, the incidence can be very high – such as in Egypt (91%) and Somalia (97%, even though the country has recently declared FGM illegal)1.
-Female circumcision is a global problem that requires a global solution.
+In countries that openly practise FGM, the incidence can be very high – such as in Egypt (91%) and Somalia (97%, even though the country has recently declared FGM illegal)*.
+Female genital mutilation is a global problem that requires a global solution.
 Even in countries where FGM is banned, girls can be equally at risk, as the practice is often hidden.
 In addition laws are often not effectively enforced and prosecutions are rarely sought.